TISUnion/PrimeBackup/docs/config.md

 - [`"xxh128"`](https://github.com/Cyan4973/xxHash): A extremely fast, high-quality 128bit non-cryptographic hash algorithm.
   Recommend to use, unless you want theoretic extreme safety on hackers
 - [`"sha256"`](https://en.wikipedia.org/wiki/SHA-2): A cryptographically secure and widely used 256bit hash algorithm.
-  It's slower than xxh128, but the speed is acceptable enough with modern hardware
+  It's slower than xxh128, but the speed could be acceptable with modern hardware

 !!! danger